JuditKaramazov/SummerCodeFest-PlantYourLife/README.md

 ![Alt text](https://github.com/JuditKaramazov/SummerCodeFest-PlantYourLife/blob/b82273aab068e0427c8598cbb5ae81213502019f/assets/Screenshot-01.png)

-Although I am fully aware we're already finishing October and soon we will all immerse ourselves in a vibe that only Majora's Mask could replicate, this project is still part of the `Summer Code Fest` (check out my [Spotify Replica](https://github.com/JuditKaramazov/SummerCodeFest-Spotify) or [M. Pomodoro Rajoy Timer](https://github.com/JuditKaramazov/SummerCodeFest-M.Pomodoro-Rajoy) to learn more!), and it aims to practice the basics I couldn't explore during my formation.
-In this case, and since one of the main subjects affecting my life these last months has been gravitating around the idea of moving out with this teammate of mine (`happy birthday` again!), I decided to create an application focused on the one and only reality we should all embrace and rely on as functional adults: `plants`.
+Although I am fully aware we're already finishing October and soon we will all immerse ourselves in a vibe that only Majora's Mask could replicate, this project is still part of the `Summer Code Fest` (check out my [Spotify Replica](https://github.com/JuditKaramazov/SummerCodeFest-Spotify) or [M. Pomodoro Rajoy Timer](https://github.com/JuditKaramazov/SummerCodeFest-M.Pomodoro-Rajoy) to learn more!), and it aims at practicing the basics I couldn't explore during my formation.
+In this case, and since one of the main topics affecting my life these last months has been gravitating around the idea of moving out with this teammate of mine (`happy birthday` again!), I decided to create an application focused on the one and only reality we should all embrace and rely on as functional adults: `plants`.

 - Just like roommates, they are the perfect allies whenever our scenarios change so drastically - and just like them, they require `time`, `nutrients` and the `proper environment`.
-- They can be as small and portable as our dearly beloved `mobile devices`.
+- They can be as small and portable just as our dearly beloved `mobile devices`.
-- Above all, they force us to stick to a well-organized lifestyle, and nothing workings better for it than `reminders` and `notifications`.
+- Above all, they force us to stick to a well-organized lifestyle, and nothing works better for it than `reminders` and `notifications`.

 Considering this, and since I wanted to keep learning and practicing `TypeScript` independently of my external circumstances, creating a customized `React Native` application inspired by my new condition, my roommate's passion for plants, and our overall lack of time management felt like the only possible solution.
 Why `React Native`, though?
-In all honesty, and due to the convoluted nature of our daily lives, it seemed appropriate to make `Plan(t) Your Life` fit in our pockets; this way, we won't forget to pay attention to what truly matters to us.
+In all honesty, and due to the convoluted nature of our daily lives, it seemed appropriate to make `Plan(t) Your Life` fit inside our pockets; this way, we won't forget to pay attention to what truly matters to us.

 ![Alt text](https://github.com/JuditKaramazov/SummerCodeFest-PlantYourLife/blob/b82273aab068e0427c8598cbb5ae81213502019f/assets/Screenshot-02.png)